raiden-network/raiden/docs/api_walkthrough.rst

 At this point the specific value of the ``balance`` field isn't too important, since it's always possible to :ref:`deposit more tokens <depositing-to-a-channel>` to a channel if need be.

-Successfully opening a channel will return the following information:
+Successfully opening a channel returns the following information:

 .. sourcecode:: http